metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 ## Raiders @ Chiefs

 Seems the Chiefs defense has picked up quite a few of the Raiders tendencies on offense.

 The Chiefs know the Raiders' route tree about as well as the Raiders.

 ***

 ## Rams @ Cardinals

+Play-action is just throwing this Arizona defense into a dizzy.

 Cardinals soft-zone defense choked on a third-and-long.